MSF2141/Election_Analysis/README.md

 Softwares: Python 3.7.6.7 and Visual studio Code 1.72.2

-Complete Python script can be found here:
+Complete Python script can be found here: [PyPoll](https://github.com/MSF2141/election-analysis/blob/0c4dd0e0e08adde640c2937e66c999f796bbf494/PyPoll_Challenge.py).

+Printed results in a textfile can be found here:

 ## **Results**
 The analysis of the election show that: